 - After things have calmed down, look up your domain in the SURBL and URIBL "URI" blacklists.
 If you find that your domain is listed, contact them and ask to be removed, via the process they list on their sites.
 Like you did with the ISP, explain that you were the victim of a joe job, and that you don't send spam.
 They will likely remove you.
 If they don't, any mail you send to any site using SpamAssassin or other filters that check these lists will likely junk your mail if your domain or URL is mentioned in the body of messages.

 - If you have the money to spare, you can hire lawyers and consultants to track the source of the forgery, figure out who to sue, and sue the offender.
 I'm happy to recommend someone who can help, but I would warn you that it's going to be expensive, and unlikely to be rewarding.
 My recommendation would be not to bother.

 - For the long term: authenticate your mail.
 We're not quite there yet, but we're moving in the right direction.
 The big ISPs are just starting to pay attention to email authentication.
 For example, if you published the right kind of SPF or Sender ID record in DNS, Hotmail would automatically have discarded all of the forged spam attempts aimed at its user base.
 SPF and Sender ID records are a simple bit of text added to your domain name service record, and don't usually require any sort of additional infrastructure on your part.
 For more on SPF look here and here.
-(Regular readers may note that the authentication drum is something that I've been banging on for quite a while now.)

 I realize it's very annoying, and I wish I had better answers for you.
 Thankfully, your online reputation isn't likely to be tarnished over this issue, especially not in the longer term.